Register Non-Profit or Non-Stock Company in the Philippines

 Profits generated from business activities are taxed, regardless of the disposition of the income.

-Non-stock non-profits that are certified as donee-institutions by the Bureau of Internal Revenue are entitled receive tax-deductible donations
+Non-stock non-profits that are certified as donee-institutions by the Bureau of Internal Revenue are entitled to receive tax-deductible donations

 Securities and Exchange Commission (SEC) Registration Requirements